BJudge/constructor-and-prototype-pattern-workshop/README.md

-# Encapsulation with the constructor and prototype pattern
+# Understanding the constructor and prototype pattern

 ## Instructions